Steinagel/argus-core/README.md

+# Argus

+_I will go to any layer of the internet to analyze for you_

+## Tooling

+#Python :nail_care:
+#Apache-Kafka :sunglasses:
+#Apache-Tika :dancer:
+#Elasticsearch :metal:
+#MongoDB :muscle:
+#Scikit Learn :v:

-This repo is only a secure version for you to know our code and idea.
+##### This repo is only a secure version for you to know our code and idea.

-The application diagram can be found here: https://ibm.ent.box.com/file/629684100269
+##### The application diagram can be found here: https://ibm.ent.box.com/file/629684100269

-Please access https://bitly.com/v2-IBM-Argus to give a look at Argus running.

-The sites where Argus is looking at ProxyIt feature are safe; Try to paste some words from the sites and search some data in SearchIt too :)

-For now you will not be able to add url - because argus needs **an extra infra** ;) - BUT soon the trial version will guide you to do that :D

-~if you really want NOW to add an URL call me at slack (Will Steinagel)
+//Contact for more information contact = {slack: "Will Steinagel", email: "will.steinagel@ibm.com"}